CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/media-library-assistant/readme.txt

 1. If you edit the English Translation and add "Common-term-2-eng", synchronization will add "Common-term-2-esp" to the Spanish Translation.
 1. If you edit the English Translation and remove "Common-term-1-eng", synchronization will remove "Common-term-1-esp" from the Spanish Translation.
 1. If you edit the English Translation and remove "English-only-term", nothing will happen to the Spanish Translation.

+<strong>Term Mapping Replication</strong>

+When rules are defined in the IPTC/EXIF "Taxonomy term mapping section" they extract values (e.g., "IPTC 2#025 Keywords") from image metadata and use them to assign terms to the Media Library item(s).
+If the metadata value matches an existing term in the item's language it is assigned to the item.
+If the term already exists for any other active language it is not assigned to the item.
+If the term does not exist in any of the active languages, i.e., it is an entirely new term, a decision is required.
+The "Term Mapping Replication" option controls the decision:

+* When Replication <strong>is active</strong>, the term is created in the current language and then copied to every other active language as a translation of the term in the current language.
+* When Replication <strong>is not active</strong>, the term is created in the current language only.
+It is not copied to any other active language and will not be assigned to items in any language other than the current language.

+If you use Replication to automatically create terms in non-current languages they will be created with the same text value as the source term in the current language.
+You can always go to the taxonomy edit page and change the source text to an appropriate value for the other language(s).
+If you do not use Replication you can always go to the taxonomy edit page and add translations with an appropriate value for the other language(s).

 <h4>Thumbnail Substitution Support, mla_viewer</h4>